-Hiking at Ein Gedi
+Hiking at Ein Gedi Nature Reserve

-The following route is split into two, the first section is suitable for all hikers, whilst the second section is a slightly more challenging “moderate” hike.
+The following route is split into two.
+The first section is suitable for all hikers, while the second section is a slightly more challenging “moderate” hike.

-The contrast of lush green landscape, compared to the surrounding desert is the first astonishing thing you will notice.
-As you continue, you will soon reach the beautiful David’s Waterfall and the pools in which people will be swimming.
-At this point, either turn back to the start, or continue onto the second section of the hike.
+The contrast of lush green landscape amid the surrounding desert is the first astonishing thing you will notice.
+As you continue, you will soon reach the beautiful David’s Waterfall and the pools which you’re more than welcome to swim in.
+At this point, either head back the way you came or continue to the second section of the hike.

 Visiting Ein Gedi Reserve

 The best way to visit Ein Gedi is with a tour, providing you with peace of mind and high-quality guidance.

 - Masada Sunrise Group Tour – a unique tour which takes you to Masada for a glorious sunrise, offers brilliant Ein Gedi hikes, and relaxation time at the Dead Sea.

 - Masada, Ein Gedi Dead Sea and more Group Tour – similar to the tour above, but additionally includes an overview of Jericho and visit to Qasr-el-Yehud’s baptismal site.

 - If you’re staying in Eilat, join this Masada, Ein Gedi, and Dead Sea Tour from Eilat to explore Ein Gedi.

 - Try out Masada Sunrise Yoga, Ein Gedi Oasis, and Dead Sea Wellness Experience Tour.
 It offers a unique and memorable yoga experience unlike any other.
 You can enjoy a private yoga session atop Masada as the sun rises.
 After, visit Ein Gedi and the Dead Sea for a day of relaxation.